315+ Telescopes Ranked

 Under $700

-• The Explore Scientific 10” Hybrid Dobsonian offers about triple the light gathering power and 67% more resolution/sharpness than the Omni XLT 150, and collapses down into a portable and convenient package thanks to its easy-to-assemble truss tube which requires no tools to put together or take apart.
-As with the Omni XLT 150, the included accessories are basic at best, but you’re getting a heck of a lot more telescope for the price, and on a super-simple and buttery smooth Dobsonian mount which is easy to aim around the sky and stays where you want it without any locks or clutches.
+• The Explore Scientific 10” Hybrid Dobsonian offers about triple the light gathering power and 67% more resolution/sharpness than the Omni XLT 150 and collapses down into a portable and convenient package thanks to its easy-to-assemble truss tube, which requires no tools to put together or take apart.
+As with the Omni XLT 150, the included accessories are basic at best, but you’re getting a heck of a lot more telescope for the price, and on a super-simple and buttery smooth Dobsonian mount that is easy to aim around the sky and stays where you want it without any locks or clutches.

 • The Sky-Watcher Virtuoso GTi 150P features the same exact optics as the Omni XLT 150, but substitutes the Omni XLT’s solid steel tube for a collapsible one, and the complicated and heavy equatorial mount is replaced with a fully motorized GoTo tabletop Dobsonian mount, controlled via your smartphone but also able to be pushed around the sky manually without affecting the alignment of the electronics.
 You get an extra included eyepiece, too.
 The Heritage 150P offered by Sky-Watcher is identical to the Virtuoso GTi 150P minus the electronics, and is offered at a bargain-basement price tag (especially when compared to the Omni XLT 150 which retails for nearly double the price).